CMDAR: A Chinese Multi-scene Dynamic Audio Reasoning Benchmark with Diverse Challenges: Related Work

 \subsection{Audio-Language Models}

 Recent advances in large language models (LLMs) and cross-modal learning have driven substantial progress in audio-language research.
 Typical approaches jointly leverage speech, music, and general audio data, followed by instruction tuning to endow models with comprehension and instruction-following abilities.
 Open-source systems such as Qwen-Audio-Chat~\citep{Qwen-Audio-Chat}, Qwen2-Audio-Instruct~\citep{Qwen2-Audio-Instruct}, Audio Flamingo~\citep{Audio-Flamingo-2,Audio-Flamingo-3}, SALMONN~\citep{SALMONN}, and DeSTA2.5-Audio~\citep{DeSTA2.5-Audio} report competitive results.
 More recent efforts, including Audio-CoT~\citep{Audio-CoT}, Audio-Reasoner~\citep{Audio-Reasoner}, and R1-AQA~\citep{R1-AQA}, focus on multi-step reasoning and challenging audio QA.
 Among proprietary systems, GPT-4o-Audio achieves the highest overall performance, while other commercial models such as Kimi-Audio~\citep{Kimi-audio} and MiDashengLM~\citep{Midashenglm} are also evaluated.
-Fully multimodal models such as Omni-R1~\citep{Omni-R1} and Qwen2.5-Omni~\citep{Qwen2.5-Omni} advance unified audio-text reasoning.
-To provide a holistic comparison, our study additionally benchmarks cascaded audio-language pipelines, enabling a systematic evaluation of state-of-the-art approaches.
+Fully multimodal models such as Omni-R1~\citep{Omni-R1} and Qwen2.5-Omni~\citep{Qwen2.5-Omni} advance audio-text reasoning.
+We also benchmark cascaded audio-language models for a holistic comparison.